dankovacek/camel_farrier/_sources/guides/user_guide.md

 ### CRS/Projection Warnings

-Non-fatal warnings indicate potential data updates needed.
-Safe to ignore for most operations.
+Non-fatal warnings indicate potential data updates are needed.
+See the `DATA_SOURCES.md` guide for instructions on updating geospatial datasets and regenerating station data.

 ## Full Rebuild Workflow